nf-core/airrflow/README.md

 ## Introduction

-** nf-core/airrflow ** is a bioinformatics best-practice pipeline to analyze B-cell or T-cell bulk repertoire sequencing data.
-It makes use of the [Immcantation](https://immcantation.readthedocs.io) toolset and requires as input targeted amplicon sequencing data of the V, D, J and C regions of the B/T-cell receptor with multiplex PCR or 5' RACE protocol.
+** nf-core/airrflow ** is a bioinformatics best-practice pipeline to analyze B-cell or T-cell repertoire sequencing data.
+It makes use of the [Immcantation](https://immcantation.readthedocs.io) toolset.
+The input data can be (a) targeted amplicon bulk sequencing data of the V, D, J and C regions of the B/T-cell receptor with multiplex PCR or 5' RACE protocol or (b) assembled reads (bulk or single cell).

 ![nf-core/airrflow overview](docs/images/airrflow_workflow_overview.png)